 Classification: Keratinocyte Growth Factor

-Palifermin is given as an intravenous (into a vein) injection once a day for 3 days before starting chemotherapy/radiation therapy and for 3 days after completion of chemotherapy.
+Palifermin is given as an intravenous (IV, into a vein) injection once a day, for 3 days, before starting chemotherapy/radiation therapy, and for 3 days after completion of chemotherapy.
 Palifermin should not be given on the same day as chemotherapy or radiation therapy.

-Some patients reported a feeling of thickening or tingling of the tongue, discoloration of the tongue, alteration in taste, and/or a numbness and tingling around the mouth.
+Some patients reported a feeling of thickening or tingling of the tongue, discoloration of the tongue, alteration in taste, loss or change in sensation in and around the mouth, and/or a numbness and tingling around the mouth.
 Ask your nurse about nutritional counseling services if this interferes with eating.

 Some patients may develop a rash, red, dry, or itchy skin.
 Use an alcohol free moisturizer on your skin and lips; avoid moisturizers with perfumes or scents.
 Your doctor or nurse can recommend a topical medication if itching is bothersome.
 If your skin does crack or bleed, be sure to keep the area clean to avoid infection.
 Be sure to notify your healthcare provider of any rash that develops, as this can be a reaction.
 They can give you more tips on caring for your skin.